Cost of Living in Jamaica

 If you are thinking about moving to Jamaica, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

-"For American style - outrageous - at least $2000. mo, some per week - like tourist prices, hard to rent long term - local hsg as little as $250.00, may or may not have elec, water, kitchen, bath, etc," remarked one expat in Calabar.
+"For American style - outrageous - at least $2000. mo, some per week - like tourist prices, hard to rent long term - local hsg as little as $250.00, may or may not have elec, water, kitchen, bath, etc," said one expat in Calabar.

 What are typical rental prices for expats in Jamaica?